TokyoDatathon2023/notebooks/README.md

-# notebooks please go to "docs" for reference in Japanese.
+# Please go to "docs" for reference in Japanese.